Police Stops and Your Rights

 tips on safely interacting with police during stops

 Knowing your duties, rights, and law enforcement objectives can help you safely navigate an encounter with law enforcement.
-Below is a brief discussion of things to consider if you are stopped by the police.
+Below is a brief discussion of things to consider if the police stop you.

 Identify Yourself